G.I. Joe Team: The Rise of Cobra

 In this movie, G.I.
 Joe is an acronym for Global Integrated Joint Operating Entity and the team include Hawk, Duke, Rip Cord, Scarlett, Breaker, Heavy Duty and Snake Eyes.
 It is an international force using advanced technology.
 The team's base is in Egypt.
 It is well funded due to global backing.

 Renegades

-In this series, the team, called the "Renegades", is founded by Lieutenant Scarlett O'Hara and her ninja sensei Snake Eyes.
-The team members include Sergeant Duke Hauser, Corporal Roadblock Hinton, Private Tunnel Rat Lee, and Private Rip Cord Weems.
+In this series, the team, called the "Renegades", is founded by Lieutenant Shana “Scarlett” O'Hara and her ninja sensei Snake Eyes.
+The team members include Sergeant Conrad “Duke” Hauser, Corporal Marvin Roadblock Hinton, Private Nicky Tunnel Rat Lee, and Private Wallace “Rip Cord” Weems.
 Their purpose is to expose Cobra Industries for its illegal transgressions.
 However, they become wrongly accused of the ruin of Cobra Pharmaceuticals.
 The team must clear its name while avoiding a new nemesis, the Falcons, and is successful.
 The Falcons' commander is Flint.
 Its members include Lady Jaye, Wild Bill, Lift-Ticket, and Heavy Duty.